make-it-fun/GUI-for-tpdb2xbvr/README.md

 Results
 > vr-cosplay-x-pokemon-officer-jenny-a-xxx-parody
 > vr-cosplay-x-pokemon-team-rocket-jessie-a-xxx-parody
->

-## Configuration
-Create an account on metadataapi.net and generate an api key.
-You can paste this key in the GUI and save your configuration with "Save Config".

 ## Development
-I am a noob.
+I am a python noob.
 Pull requests, code cleanup, and any pointers welcome.
 This is still buggy, I'm learning python as I go.

+### Tests
+The tests are incomplete but cover some class methods and functions.